vectorhacker/site/content/posts/stop-earn-it-act.md

 Various rights watch organizations have already denounced the bill, including the [ACLU](https://www.aclu.org/press-releases/aclu-afp-comment-earn-it-act).

 > Tech companies have an extraordinary special safeguard against legal liability, but that unique protection comes with a responsibility.
 Companies that fail to comport with basic standards that protect children from exploitation have betrayed the public trust granted them by this special exemption.
-Online platforms' near complete immunity from legal responsibility is a privilege – they have to earn it – and that's what our bipartisan bill requires.
+Online platforms' near-complete immunity from legal responsibility is a privilege – they have to earn it – and that's what our bipartisan bill requires.
 >
 > -- <cite>Blumenthal</cite>